qundao/mirror-beautifulsoup4/doc/source/index.rst

 as ``from_encoding``.

 Here's a document written in ISO-8859-8.
-The document is so short that Unicode, Dammit can't get a good lock on it, and misidentifies it as ISO-8859-7::
+The document is so short that Unicode, Dammit can't get a lock on it, and misidentifies it as ISO-8859-7::

  markup = b"<h1>\xed\xe5\xec\xf9</h1>"